Installation curated and designed with Jan Ankiersztajn

 The final point is a shelf where everyone has to place a can with air taken at the beginning.
 The shelf acts as a diagram that shows tendencies and the most plausible scenario.
 Scenarios are not forecasts nor prophecies; they are stories of potential to embody challenges and opportunities we might encounter in next few decades.

-(Excerpt from the introduction)
+(Excerpt from the curatorial text)

 Air is everywhere.
 We breathe because it is vital to us, yet we rarely pay any attention to such an habitual activity.
 Anthropocene, the epoch in which man finally tamed the environment, only on the outside seems to be a great triumph over nature.
 Our everyday decisions have an impact on the biosphere, which is constantly being changed and exploited.
 Some of these changes may have irreversible effects.